arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/product.md

 core: arduino:renesas
 ---

-The Arduino UNO has long been the best board to get started with electronics and coding.
-And the UNO R4 Minima brings with it, apart from the upgrades to clock speed, a 12bit DAC, a 32bit microcontroller, and low level debugging.

-The UNO is the most used and documented board of the whole Arduino family, and in this flavour the UNO can do more than ever.
+The Arduino UNO is the best board to get started with electronics and coding.
+If this is your first experience tinkering with the platform, the UNO is the most robust board you can start playing with.
+The UNO is the most used and documented board of the whole Arduino family.